serlo/frontend/README.md

 ## Features

-At the moment, the frontend implements following features:
+At the moment, the frontend implements these features:

 - **Entities**.
 Serlo consists of different entities like articles, videos or taxonomy terms.
 The frontend uses the data from the API to render them.
 You can access an entity by alias (e.g. https://frontend.serlo.org/mathe) or by id (e.g. https://frontend.serlo.org/54210).
 Look further down for a complete list of supported entity types.